 • Shredded monterey jack & cheddar cheese blend

-• Canned whole black beans, drained and rinsed
+• Canned whole black beans

-• Canned mexi-corn, drained
+• Canned mexi-corn

 • Pico de gallo